AloXado320/rom-manager-2-c/README.md

 	*python RM2C.py rom='SR1.z64' Title=1 Inerit=1

-### NOTE! if you are on unix bash requires you to escape certain characters.
+**NOTE: If you are on unix bash requires you to escape certain characters.
 For this module, these are quotes and paranthesis.
-Add in a escape before each.
+Add in a escape before each.**

 * python3 RM2C.py rom=\'sm74.z64\' levels=[9] Append=[\(\'sm74EE.z64\',1,1\)] editor=1